Legislature Has Power to Enact District Maps at Any Time

 As they say, everyone is entitled to their own opinion, but they are not entitled to their own facts.

-Interesting, a liberal majority of the United States Supreme Court held that maps drawn by Arizona's commission because the voters that passed the voter-initiative that created the commission have power equivalent to the legislature.
-That was Arizona State Legislature v.
+Interestingly, a liberal majority of the United States Supreme Court held that congressional maps drawn by Arizona's commission have power equivalent to its legislature.
+The reasoning was that because the voters that passed the voter-initiative had power equivalent to its legislature that the voters could create a commission with the same power.
+See Arizona State Legislature v.
 Arizona Independent Redistricting Commission 576 U.S. ___ (2015).
-It would difficult for California courts today to use Deukmejian as precedent to prevent the voters from enacting redistricting maps via a voter-initiative.

-Even when you get into the weeds on the decision and consider the four conservative justice different dissents, you're really at the place we are today in California.
+Even when you get into the weeds on the decision in LULAC and consider the four separate conservative justice dissents, you're really at the place we are today in California.
 The operative language in Arizona's constitution (Ariz.
 Const.
 Art.
 IV, pt.
 2 § 1) is very similar to California's regarding the commission.
 In other words, it's silent on whether the power of the legislature to establish districts has been prohibited.

-By Feb.
-28 of each year that ends in one, an independent redistricting commission shall be established to provide for the redistricting of congressional and state legislative districts ...
-The independent redistricting commission shall establish congressional and legislative districts.
+(3) By February 28 of each year that ends in one, an independent redistricting commission shall be established to provide for the redistricting of congressional and state legislative districts ...
+(14) The independent redistricting commission shall establish congressional and legislative districts.

 # # #